CMSgov/claims-api-ecosystem-website/index.md

 ### For healthcare providers at the point of care:

-Help save valuable time by revealing the past procedures and medical history of Medicare beneficiaries at the point of care.
+Help save valuable time by revealing the past procedures and medical history of people with Medicare at the point of care.

 <a class="ds-c-button ds-c-button--primary ds-c-button--inverse ds-u-font-weight--normal" href="http://dpc.cms.gov">Explore the Data at the Point of Care API</a>